s-ieremenko/test-react-house-listing/README.md

-Made with React, the app shows all the available houses, a user can search listings by location and sort by price and size.
-Also, a user can get a detailed info about a chosen house, post, edit and delete their own listings
+A web application for house listings, which allows the user to view a list of houses that are currently available for sale (with sorting and searching options), and create, edit and delete their own listings